rss logo

 2GIURzIDBgI1Y+1Ei+i2C5kEOR53mH172MaidaVpD3M=

-• Create the /etc/wireguard/wg0.conf file and replace the PrivateKey value with the one generated above:
+• Create the /etc/wireguard/wg0.conf file and insert the PrivateKey you generated earlier:

 # define the WireGuard service